 In its press release, the Hans Ringier Foundation labeled Caputova as “the new face of hope for Eastern European EU countries – as once Vaclav Havel, the anti-communist freedom fighter and first president of the Czech Republic”.

-The award was presented to the Slovak President during the traditional “dîner républicain” in Ascona, Switzerland, on Saturday.
-In her speech, vice-president of the European Parliament Katarina Barley lauded her achievements, saying that Zuzana Čaputová “epitomises the key issues currently at the centre of attention in Europe”.
+The award was presented to Slovakia‘s President during the traditional “dîner républicain” in Ascona, Switzerland, on Saturday.
+In her speech, vice-president of the European Parliament Katarina Barley lauded her achievements, saying that Zuzana Caputova “epitomises the key issues currently at the centre of attention in Europe”.

-Reacting to the nomination, Čaputová, a former lawyer and activist who rose to become the first female president in the history of Slovakia, said: “The stakes are high and the enormous responsibility is bigger than our candidacies and posts: it influences whether people will even believe in democracy and political representatives”.
+Reacting to the nomination, the head of state, a former lawyer and activist who rose to become the first female president in the history of Slovakia, said: “The stakes are high and the enormous responsibility is bigger than our candidacies and posts: it influences whether people will even believe in democracy and political representatives”.

 On Twitter, Zuzana Caputova also said she was honoured to receive the European Prize for Political Culture “on behalf of all who believe in decency and democratic principles to replace hatred, populism and extremism and renew trust, understanding and solidarity”.

 Every year, the Hans Ringier Foundation awards the European Prize for Political Culture to acknowledge outstanding European politicians and public figures in their fight to defend, promote and strengthen European democratic values.